-Light is not necessarily doctrine, rather it is experiential in nature and encompasses growth in knowledge and understanding.
-Sin will occur along the way, sometimes expressing our faulty experience of love and expressing itself in fear, but our fellowship with Jesus in the Light washes away this Sin.
+Light is not necessarily doctrinal purity or “rightness”, rather it is experiential in nature and encompasses growth in knowledge and understanding.
+Sin will occur along the way, sometimes expressing our faulty experience of love and expressing itself in fear.
+Our fellowship, however, with Jesus in the Light washes away this Sin.

 Light therefore does not preclude Sin as such, but those who are “in the light” do not wish to Sin and when they do, they access the sin covering name of Jesus Christ.